hpc/pavilion2/docs/advanced.md

 Test configs can contain variable references within their config values (all of which are read as strings by Pavilion).

-These variables come from a variety of sources:
+These variables come from a variety of sources (this is also the resolution order):
+ - The test config's permutations section (per)
  - The test config's variables section (var)
- - The test config's permutations section (per)
- - The selected scheduler (sched)
  - System Plugins (sys)
  - Pavilion hardcoded variables (pav)
+ - The selected scheduler (sched)

 Variable names must be in lowercase and start with a letter, but may contain numbers, dashes and underscores.